kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 .. index:: Cook's D-statistic

+..

-One such measure is called *Cook's statistic*, usually called :math:`D_i`, and ofter referred to just as *Cook's D*.
+One measure is called *Cook's statistic*, usually called :math:`D_i`, and often referred to just as *Cook's D*.
 Conceptually, it can be viewed as the change in the model coefficients when omitting an observation, however it is much more convenient to calculate it as follows:

 	.. math::